ryanba08/stock_prices_and_combine_data/README.md

 Players that have good cone and shuttle times in the combine tend to get drafted earlier.
 I reccomend watching for those players with good times
 <br>
 <br>
-The model I built should be used as a tool to help scouts/Gm's of teams to give a grade of the player/ Idea where they will be drafted.
+The model I built should be used as a tool to help scouts, Gm's, or personell of teams a grade to the player and an Idea of where they will be drafted.